joelouthan/Theologicus/src/doctrine-christ-saves/01-behold-our-god.md

 # Behold Our God

+## The Text

+>Romans 8:27-30 And he who searches hearts knows what is the mind of the Spirit, because the Spirit intercedes for the saints according to the will of God.
+And we know that for those who love God all things work together for good, for those who are called according to his purpose.
+For those whom he foreknew he also predestined to be conformed to the image of his Son, in order that he might be the firstborn among many brothers.
+>
+><span class="bgyc">And those whom he predestined he also called, and those whom he called he also justified, and those whom he justified he also glorified.</span>

+## The Devotion

 To proclaim ourselves as Christians is to proclaim that we believe and trust upon Christ as our Saviour and Lord.

 At that beautiful moment, when God saved us, we hope and pray that each one of us are immediately surrounded by other brothers and sisters in Christ that are willing to walk alongside with us in love, encouragement, teaching and exhortation.
 This is called discipleship.
 This is the grassroots of the Great Commission.
 It is my sincere hope that no newly saved person is ever alone by themselves in trying to figure this new found faith especially when the cross of Christ has not only saved us to Himself but saved us to one another.
 Here at ground zero, at the precise moment when the Holy Spirit takes out our hearts of stone, we are then given a new heart and new desires by God.
 These new desires are to know and love God more and more each day.